EvoStream/evostream_addons/crystal_samples/crems/README.md

 # crems

-crems is an app for demonstrating basic streaming functionality of EMS
+**crems** is an app for demonstrating basic streaming functionality of the EMS.
+The demo app checks the EMS version, pulls a live stream, checks the pulled stream for liveness, plays the pulled stream for a fixed duration, lists streams, shuts down the pulled stream, then lists streams again.

 ## Installation